ChrisJohnsen/WebAudio-signal-timer/README.md

     pnpm build        # production build to dist/ pnpm preview      # serve dist/

+    pnpm audit        # check for deps that should be updated

 ### Published on GitHub Pages

 A GitHub Actions [workflow][pages wf] automatically builds this project and deploys it to GitHub pages when the `main` branch is pushed.
 Other branches might also be occasionally published in subdirectories; check the workflow definition.